GIORGI carbide forged chisel

 MORE INFO

-With mallet head.
+With hammerhead.
 Length 200 mm.

 The rule of thumb for hard stone is: the harder the stone, the blunter the cutting angle of the chisel should be.
 With hard stone such as granite, the chisel is placed at almost a right angle and the stone is virtually pulverised.
 The chisel therefore has a very blunt cutting edge.
 For crystalline stone such as hard marble, a more pointed tool with a sharper cutting edge is required.
 The chisel is set flat so that the stone can chip off without damaging the underlying crystalline structure.